 Political Theory Requirement

 At least one course in Ancient or Modern Political Theory is required of all majors.
-This requirement can be met by enrolment in either one course or one honors seminar, listed below.
+This requirement can be met by enrollment in either one course or one honors seminar, listed below.
 We highly encourage students to complete their theory requirement within the first two years of study since it will be foundational for other courses.

 Eligible courses are: